paulmasson/paulmasson.github.io/webxr-worlds/functions/README.md

 [Riemann zeta function](https://paulmasson.github.io/webxr-worlds/functions/zeta.html)<br/>
 [Dirichlet eta function](https://paulmasson.github.io/webxr-worlds/functions/dirichletEta.html)

 Navigation control is available for thumbpads.
 Rotate left and right by holding down the appropriate side of the thumbpad.
-Move forward and backward in the direction of the WebVR camera by holding down the upper or lower part of the thumbpad.
+Move forward and backward in the direction of the WebXR camera by holding down the upper or lower part of the thumbpad.